frodal/SCMM-hypo/README.md

 # SIMLab Crystal Mechanics model - Hypoelastic formulation (SCMM-Hypo)

+These crystal plasticity subroutines uses either a rate-dependent formulation or a Combined Constraints Crystal Plasticity (CCCP) framework.
 The rate-dependent crystal plasticity model with coupled damage and ductile failure as described in [Frodal et al. (2021)](https://doi.org/10.1016/j.ijplas.2021.102996) is implemented into a user defined material model for Abaqus/Standard and Abaqus/Explicit (UMAT & VUMAT).
-Note that the model used is decided at compile time based on [compiler directives](#Compiler-directives), the model can also be compiled without a damage model.
+The Combined Constraints Crystal Plasticity (CCCP) framework by [Zamiri & Pourboghrat (2010)](https://doi.org/10.1016/j.ijplas.2009.10.004) is used toghether either with coupled damage and ductile failure as described in [Frodal et al. (2021)](https://doi.org/10.1016/j.ijplas.2021.102996) or with the Crystal Porous Plasticity (CP<sup>2</sup>) model by [Han et al. (2013)](https://doi.org/10.1016/j.ijsolstr.2013.02.005), implemented using the numerical framework of [Khadyko et al. (2021)](https://doi.org/10.1007/s10704-020-00503-w) into a user defined material model for Abaqus/Standard and Abaqus/Explicit (UMAT & VUMAT).
+Note that the model used is decided at compile time based on [compiler directives](#Compiler-directives), the models can also be compiled without a damage model.

 ## Cite